New sheets don’t just look good, they feel good too – especially for the soul!

 Looking at a crisp set of sheets has a certain visual appeal.
 It’s the kind of aesthetic that makes you feel confident, happy, and proud.

 A wrinkled set of sheets just don’t provide that same feeling.

-Which is a shame, because a set of freshly-ironed sheets is an easy way of pampering your soul, keeping things tidy, and promoting a stress-free sleeping environment.
+This is a shame, because a set of freshly ironed sheets is an easy way of pampering your soul, keeping things tidy, and promoting a stress-free sleeping environment.